gjheij/linescanning/doc/source/usage.rst

     Have fun!

     Args:
     -m <module>       always required, specifies which module to run.
-Multiple modules should be com- ma separated
+Multiple modules should be comma separated
-    -h <hemisphere>   used for lineplanning, denotes which hemisphere to process -o <overwrite>    used for multiple modules to overwrite (i.e., delete) files -n <session>      session nr, used to create file structure according to BIDS -t <type>         used for fMRIprep, to run either the 'anat' workflow only, or also include func data ('func)
+    -h <hemisphere>   used for lineplanning, denotes which hemisphere to process -o <overwrite>    used for multiple modules to overwrite (i.e., delete) files -n <session>      session nr, used to create file structure according to BIDS -t <type>         used for fMRIprep, to run either the 'anat' workflow only, or also include func data ('func') or a direct task-identifier such as '2R' -l <which mod>    look for a module number given a string to search for (e.g., master -l layer); can also be used with:
+                      - spinoza_bestvertex to use a particular label-file (default = V1_exvivo.thresh).
+                        If label file is being specified, the following applies:
+                          - File must live in SUBJECTS_DIR/<subject>/label
+                          - File must be preceded by '?h.', representing a file for both hemispheres separately
+                          - Can be either a FreeSurfer-defined label file or gitfi-files (e.g., 'handknob _fsnative.gii' means there's a 'lh.handknob_fsnative.gii' and 'rh.handknob_ fsnative.gii' file)
+                      - spinoza_fmriprep; run locally instead of submitting the job to SGE.
+Use it with '-l local' or something; as long as you provide some argument it'll be fine.
-    -l <which mod>    look for a module number given a string to search for (e.g., master -l layer) -q <info mod>     query the usage-information of a given module number: e.g., master -m 00 -q brings up the help-text from module 00 (spinoza_lineplanning) -v <vertices>     manually insert vertices to use as "best_vertex" (module 18).
+    -q <info mod>     query the usage-information of a given module number: e.g., master -m 00 -q brings up the help-text from module 00 (spinoza_lineplanning) -v <vertices>     manually insert vertices to use as "best_vertex" (module 18).
 Should be format- ted as -v "lh,rh" (please use two vertices; one for left hemi and one for right hemi > makes life easier)
     -p <prf_model>    switch to specify what type of model to use for the pRF-modeling.
 For now, the accepted options are 'gauss' for Gaussian model, and 'norm' for Normalization model.
 Should/can be use for module 17, pRF-fitting -c <cat_run>      Do full processing with CAT12, assuming module 8 was skipped.
 This does itera- tive SANLM-filtering, bias correction, and intensity normalization.
 Can some- times be overkill, so generally we use CAT12 for the additional segmentations and brain extraction
     -w <wagstyl>      Use Wagstyl's equivolumetric layering for layerification.
 Use Nighres otherwise -x <**kwargs>     Can be used for a variety of options by setting it to ANYTHING other than empty.
                       Usages include:
+                        - spinoza_linereconstruction; specify the amount of echoes of the acquisition
                         - spinoza_scanner2bids; denote the session number when you have a regular pRF-session, as the "-n" flag is used to specify this.
                         - spinoza_qmrimaps; turn on Universal Pulses
+                        - spinoza_biassanlm; don't perform bias correction after denoising
                         - spinoza_fmriprep; remove surface_recon_wf folder.
 Handy for re-running with
                           new reconstruction
+                        - spinoza_denoising; submit job to SGE, use master -m 16 -x sge
+                        - spinoza_fitprfs; run grid stage only '-x grid' OR run locally '-x local'; not both!
                         - spinoza_bestvertex; disable FreeView during vertex selection
+                        - spinoza_extractregions: skip nighres, only do combination of segmentations.
+                          Works with '-o' flag.
-                        - spinoza_profiling; specify the type of file to use -u <config>       specify configuration file for fMRIprep (see linescanning/bin/data for examp- les).
+                        - spinoza_profiling; specify the type of file to use -u <config>       specify configuration file for fMRIprep (see linescanning/misc for examp- les).
 If not specified, no configuration will be used.
-If ses-1 is specified, linescanning/bin/data/fmriprep_config.json is used; above that, fmriprep_con- fig2.json is used.
+If ses-1 is specified, linescanning/misc/fmriprep_config.json is used; above that, fmriprep_con- fig2.json is used.
 Enter '-u none' if you have multiple sessions and you want to process everything without filtering

     Usage:
     master -m <MODULES TO RUN>
     master -m 01,02,03,04     (comma-separated for running multiple modules in succession) master -m 00 -q           (print help-text of module 00) master -l mgdm            (fetch module number mgdm-module) master -m 02 -n prf -x 2

     Additional options: